DellGEOS/AzureStackHOLs/lab-guides/05-LifecycleManagerDeepDive/readme.md

 2.	**Deletes history of the action plan execution (meaning you are deleting the best record of how the cluster got into the inconsistent state).**
 3.	**Prevents Microsoft support from being able to use telemetry to pinpoint the history of events on the cluster should you require assistance to repair your cluster.**

+Following code has the deletion itself commented out, to just make sure you understand above.

 ```PowerShell
 $ClusterName="AXClus02"